M116 howitzer: Description

-The howitzer M1 or M1A1 consisted of tube and breech, which were joined together by interrupted threads, allowing for quick assembly and disassembly.
-One eighth of a turn was required to connect or disconnect tube and breech.
-The tube had uniform, right hand rifling with one turn in 20 calibers.
-The breech was of horizontal sliding-block type, with continuous-pull firing mechanism.

-The recoil system was Hydro-pneumatic.
-Both recoil buffer and recuperator were located under the barrel.
+The howitzer M1 or M1A1 consisted of the gun tube and breech, joined together by interrupted threads, allowing for quick assembly and disassembly.
+One-eighth of a turn was required to connect or disconnect the two elements.
+The tube had uniform, right-hand rifling with one turn in 20 calibers.
+The breech was of horizontal sliding-block type, with a continuous-pull firing mechanism.
+The recoil system was hydro-pneumatic, with the buffer and recuperator under the barrel.

 "Weapons Of The Field Artillery" (1953) - Official United States Army artillery training information reel.

-The pack howitzer carriage M1 had dismantling construction.
-The carriage was of box trail type, with steel-rimmed wooden wheels.
-For transportation, the howitzer M1 or M1A1 on carriage M1 could be broken down into six mule loads, with payload weight between 73 kg and 107 kg each:
+The pack howitzer carriage M1 was of box trail type, and originally had steel-rimmed wooden wheels.
+For transportation, the howitzer M1 or M1A1 on carriage M1 could be broken down into six loads for pack animals, with weights between 73 kg and 107 kg each: